 What’s In A Reading Test?

-A reading test almost always requires that the reader answer questions about the characters in a fictional story.
-A good fiction story gives its characters animated and sometimes exaggerated personalities.
+A reading test almost always requires that the reader answer reading comprehension questions about the characters in a book A good fiction story gives its characters animated and sometimes exaggerated personalities.
 In a reading test a reader should be able to recognize and analyze those personalities and answer questions about those characters.
 Additionally, a good reader should be able to identify character traits discussed at the end of this article.

 You can teach this to your child at home.
 Family members make the best characters.
 For example, examine a siblings actions.
 Have an open discussion with your child about why Judy (sibling) came home from school crying.
 Judy does not say why she’s crying, but your child should be able to guess or predict how Judy is feeling.
 Perhaps, Judy did not have a good day at school or on the way home.